ALGOL 60: History

 Alan Perlis gave a vivid description of the meeting: "The meetings were exhausting, interminable, and exhilarating.
 One became aggravated when one's good ideas were discarded along with the bad ones of others.
 Nevertheless, diligence persisted during the entire period.
 The chemistry of the 13 was excellent."

 The language originally did not include recursion.
 It was inserted into the specification at the last minute, against the wishes of some of the committee.

+Several authors of the original report met in April 1962 to resolve issues that had arisen.
+Their work resulted in the publication of the "Revised report on the algorithmic language ALGOL 60".

+Further clarifications and the inclusion of I/O procedures were made by the Working Group 2.1 of IFIP Technical Committee 2.
+These efforts were published as the "Modified Report on the algorithmic language ALGOL 60" in 1975.

 ALGOL 60 inspired many languages that followed it.
 Tony Hoare remarked: "Here is a language so far ahead of its time that it was not only an improvement on its predecessors but also on nearly all its successors."

 ALGOL 60 implementations timeline

-To date there have been at least 70 augmentations, extensions, derivations and sublanguages of Algol 60.
+To date there have been at least 70 augmentations, extensions, derivations and sublanguages of ALGOL 60.

 The Burroughs dialects included special system programming dialects such as ESPOL and NEWP.

 Properties

 ALGOL 60 as officially defined had no I/O facilities; implementations defined their own in ways that were rarely compatible with each other.
-In contrast, ALGOL 68 offered an extensive library of transput (ALGOL 68 parlance for Input/Output) facilities.
+In contrast, ALGOL 68 offered an extensive library of transput (ALGOL 68 parlance for input/output) facilities.

 ALGOL 60 provided two evaluation strategies for parameter passing: the common call-by-value, and call-by-name.
 The procedure declaration specified, for each formal parameter, which was to be used: value specified for call-by-value, and omitted for call-by-name.
 Call-by-name has certain effects in contrast to call-by-reference.
 For example, without specifying the parameters as value or reference, it is impossible to develop a procedure that will swap the values of two parameters if the actual parameters that are passed in are an integer variable and an array that is indexed by that same integer variable.
 Think of passing a pointer to swap(i, A[i]) in to a function.
 Now that every time swap is referenced, it's reevaluated.
 Say i := 1 and A[i] := 2, so every time swap is referenced it'll return the other combination of the values ([1,2], [2,1], [1,2] and so on).
 A similar situation occurs with a random function passed as actual argument.

 Call-by-name is known by many compiler designers for the interesting "thunks" that are used to implement it.
 Donald Knuth devised the "man or boy test" to separate compilers that correctly implemented "recursion and non-local references."
 This test contains an example of call-by-name.